 When you want to exchange workbooks with other users who may be using earlier versions of Excel, you can save your workbook in the Excel 97-2003 format (.xls) instead of the Excel XML or binary format (.xlsx or .xlsb) and work on the document in Compatibility Mode.
 Compatibility Mode is automatically enabled when you open an Excel 97-2003 workbook.
 The visual cue Compatibility Mode appears in the program title bar when you are working in an earlier version file format.

-For more information on how to work in Compatibility Mode, see Use Office Excel 2010 with earlier versions of Excel.
+For more information on how to work in Compatibility Mode, see Use Excel with earlier versions of Excel.